11 of the Most Affordable Cities in the U.S.

 11. LAS VEGAS, NEVADA

 Providing you can tolerate both the heat and the temptation to gamble your disposable income away, Las Vegas ranks as a surprisingly affordable destination.
 Groceries, utilities, and transportation are well below the national averages.
-Plus, the state of Nevada has no sales tax.
-Coupled with some of the best entertainment in the country, Vegas might be the most fun and most affordable hometown on the map.
+Couple that with some of the best entertainment in the country, and Vegas just might be the most fun and most affordable hometown on the map.